-It's normal to feel the need to personalize the experiences of depression and anxiety, however neither of them are personal to begin with.
+It's normal to feel the need to personalize the experiences of depression and anxiety.
+The paradox is, there's nothing personal about either of these operatons happening to begin with.
 They are expressions of an activated survival system we mostly do not understand.

-Inheriting the genetic wiring of our hunter gatherer tribal ancestors, we experience lots of nuances with our survival systems operating to give us the survival advantage, with depression and anxiety being expressions of this.
+Inheriting the genetic wiring of our hunter gatherer tribal ancestors, this is what we're working with.
+We experience lots of nuances with our survival systems operating in our modern life to give us the survival advantage, with depression and anxiety being expressions of this.

 Depression is the survival brain's way of slowing down to avoid the danger.